jamestw13/Taco-Loca-tor/README.md

 ## Design Notes

 User Story
-- Given
-Best deals on tacos
-Taco restaurants
+- AS A hungry traveler
+- I WANT to know where the nearest, best tacos are
+- SO That I can get them in me quickly

 Acceptance Criteria
+- GIVEN a location input
-- punch in location
+- WHEN I search a location
-- returns list of taco places
+- THEN I am presented with a map and list of nearby tacos
-- list is sortable by distance, price, rating
+- WHEN I view the list
+- THEN I see columns for Restaurant name, distance from searched location, price, marked as favorite, and rating
+- WHEN I search
+- THEN I see my previous searches in a box

+## Resources
+- Yelp API
+- MapQuest API
+- CSS Framework (pick one)